kellaneparker/HospitalQuality/README.md

 The function should use the following template. rankhospital <- function(state, outcome, num = "best") {
- #Read outcome data
+ • Read outcome data
- #Check that state and outcome are valid
+ • Check that state and outcome are valid
- #Return hospital name in that state with the given rank
+ • Return hospital name in that state with the given rank
- #30-day death rate
+ • 30-day death rate
 }

 The function should check the validity of its arguments.
 If an invalid state value is passed to rankhospital, the function should throw an error via the stop function with the exact message “invalid state”.
 If an invalid outcome value is passed to rankhospital, the function should throw an error via the stop function with the exact message “invalid outcome”.
 Here is some sample output from the function.